mastercomfig/mastercomfig/docs/customization/custom_configs.md

 So, for example, if you are using a lower lighting module, and do not want blocky lighting, you can add `alias lightmaps_override` to your `autoexec.cfg`.

-Or, if you are using a lower water module, but do not want to use cheap water, you can add `alias cheap_water_override cheap_water-never`.
+Or, if you are using a lower water module, but do not want to use cheap water, you can add `alias cheap_water_override cheap_water_never`.

 ## Network alias